Background Paper on Tobacco Taxation In South-East Asia Region Countries

 Agency: ESIC, New Delhi

-Team: N Ravichandran, Sandhya Ramakrishnan, Santosh Kumar, Sumant Swain
+Team: N Ravichandran, Sandhya Ramakrishnan, Santosh Kumar and Sumant Swain

 Quality of service and satisfaction of both employees and patients is prerequisite indicator of the effectiveness of the hospital services.
 Measurement of Client Satisfaction in Employees State Insurance Corporation (ESIC) was carried out in 21 ESIC hospitals spreading over 17 states in India.
 The aim of the study was to measure the satisfaction level of all stake holders viz. insured persons, dependents, employers and ESI Corporation employees.
 The study concluded that overall satisfaction level of all stakeholders in all the ESICs hospital services was high in comparison to State-run dispensaries where it was found to be satisfactory.
 This reflected that nearly one out of ten patients had not shown any interest to reuse the ESICs hospital services.